CartoDB/carto-selfhosted-helm/customizations/README.md

 + AWS: Access Key ID and Secret Access Key
 + Azure: Storage Access Key

-> :warning: Those credentials should have permissions to interact with the above bucketse
+> :warning: Those credentials should have permissions to interact (read/write) with the above buckets
 ### Google Compute Storage

 Add the following lines to your `customizations.yaml`: